mrdudz/portris/readme.txt

 bugs:
 - when dropping a block only ONE line is ever cleared at once, when two lines should have been cleared, this will happen when the next block is dropped
+- the available joystick drives should be read from disk instead of using the hardcoded c64 specific list

 More Ports?